 Illustrations as an element in corporate design systems have become increasingly popular.
 There are many good reasons to take a closer look at why this is the case.

 Immediately in people’s minds

 Illustrations are unique and instantly recognizable.
-Today visual codes are often kept to a minimum and a brand is sometimes only identifiable by the color and the design of a small element like a button.
+Today visual codes in corporate design are often kept to a minimum and a brand is sometimes only identifiable by the color and the design of a small element like a button.
 Therefore, illustrations are a powerful tool to give a brand personality.
 They effectively shape a brand’s identity and strengthen its visual character.
 In recent years, illustrations have managed to rise from being perceived as cartoons to darlings of global brands.

 Making the abstract tangible

 Especially when it comes to technical topics – which we often deal with at wirDesign – it’s a challenge to find images: The topics and products are becoming increasingly complex and digital but must be explained simply and understandably.
 They lack form and we have to give them one with a convincing design.

 If we would use photography, it would all be about people interacting with different devices.
 We would see people using their computer, tablet or smartphone at home, at work or in the city.

 Here, illustrations can be a good alternative.
 They can be used to tell stories in a condensed manner in a small space.
 They can break down complex topics into easy-to-understand images and lighten up difficult subject matters.
 No one expects illustrations to be as serious as corporate photography.
 They can be quirky, unusual, entertaining, and irritating.

 As a modular system for corporate design, the illustrations can be easily adapted to a wide variety of formats and media and are fully editable.